 -- Fernando Amorebieta switched Venezuela late in his career.
 He only represented Venezuela 15 times.
 His club career, however, was very good for players from this two countries.

 -- Antonio Ravelo (Venezuala) played in the 1960's, but I have limited information on him.
 I took him as a pioneer of the game from Venezuela.

--- Tomas Rincon is able to have a career in Serie A, which is a big accomplishment for players from both Bolivia and Venezuela.
+-- Tomas Rincon is able to have a career in Serie A, which is a big accomplishment for players from Venezuela.